openpathsampling/openpathsampling/docs/developers/engines_direct_api.rst

   ``generate_next_frame`` (or possibly ``generate_n_frames``), which will
   typically call the getter for ``engine.current_snapshot`` internally (to return the snapshot).
-The logic within OPS determines whether to ask for most frames from the engine.
+The logic within OPS determines whether to ask for more frames from the engine.
 * **After dynamics:** When the OPS logic says that no more frames are required from the engine, we call ``engine.stop(trajectory)``, where ``trajectory`` is the trajectory we have created.
 This is a good place to